kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 **Ignore folder structure**

-Export all layers to the output directory on the same level, i.e. do not create subfolders for layer groups.
+Export all layers to the output folder on the same level, i.e. do not create subfolders for layer groups.

 **Inherit transparency from layer groups**

 Combine opacity from all parent layer groups for each layer.
 This corresponds to how the layer is actually displayed in the image canvas.

-For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the exported layer will be 25%.
+For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the layer will be 25%.

 **Insert background layers**

 Insert layers tagged with `Background` as background for each layer.
 To set a layer as a background layer, see [Tagging Layers](#tagging-layers).

-Note that even background layers get exported - to prevent this behavior, enable the `Without tags` constraint.
+Note that even background layers are processed and exported - to prevent this behavior, enable the `Without tags` constraint.

 You may modify the tag representing the background layers by editing the procedure argument `Tag`.